All That I Am (novel)

-All That I Am is Australian writer Anna Funder's first fictional work, published in 2011.
+All That I Am is Australian writer Anna Funder's first fictional work, published in 2011 by Penguin Books.
 It follows characters affected by the Nazi regime in pre-war Germany and Britain.

-Publication

-The book was first published in 2011 by Penguin Books.

 Plot

 A young Ruth Becker meets and marries a leading journalist, Hans Wesemann, while visiting her cousin Dora in Munich in 1923.
 Together they participate in left wing activism.
 Ten years later, as Hitler becomes Chancellor of Germany, Ruth and Hans, together with Dora Fabian and her lover, playwright Ernst Toller, are forced to flee to London.
-In exile in London, always in danger of being deported by the British Government, they dedicate themselves to making the world realise how dangerous Hitler really is.
+In exile in London, always in danger of being deported by the British Government, they dedicate themselves to making the world realise how dangerous Hitler is.
 The storytelling shifts from the point of view of Toller shortly before his suicide in New York in 1939, and the sole survivor Ruth in Sydney in 2001.

 All of the characters in All That I Am are real people; however Funder has reconstructed their stories, as a lot of the memories and moments that compel the story cannot be verified.
 In her notes Funder writes: "I have made connections and suppositions, for that I take full responsibility."